Dimitrovgrad — Current Water Temperature, Annual Trends and Forecast

 Current Water Temperature

-Water Temperature in Dimitrovgrad today is 22°C.
+Water Temperature in Dimitrovgrad today is 24.4°C.

 Water Temperature: Daily Trends, Historical Records, and Forecast

-✅ As of today, the minimum water temperature ranges from 68°F (20°C) to 74°F (23°C).
-The water is warm and pleasant for swimming, and in this range, one can stay in the water for extended periods without the risk of hypothermia.
-This is the ideal temperature for relaxation, swimming, and water sports.
-Families with children, as well as outdoor enthusiasts, will enjoy swimming and time spent in the water.
-For most people, this is the optimal temperature for a comfortable beach experience.
+✅ As of today, the minimum water temperature ranges from 75°F (23°C) to 79°F (26°C).
+This is a very comfortable temperature for swimming, and many people can enjoy prolonged stays in the water without feeling cold.
+The water is pleasantly warm, making it ideal for relaxation and water sports.
+This temperature range is particularly popular among tourists, as it combines comfort and safety for health.
 It is important to note that these swimming tips and recommendations apply only in good weather.
 When the air temperature is below 68°F (20°C), and sometimes even below 77°F (25°C), swimming can be unpleasant even with relatively high water temperatures.

 Water Temperature Chart Over the Last 30 Days